 Scottish crofters have rejected the preliminary findings of Scottish Natural Heritage’s £100,000 study into sea eagle predation.

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.Scottish crofters have rejected the preliminary findings of Scottish Natural Heritage?s £100,000 study into sea eagle predation, which could have implications for keepers wanting to protect game birds from raptors.

 Nearly 60 lambs in Ross-shire were fitted with radio transmitters, which sent out a signal if the animal died.